Cuzcatlan: Legacy

 Archeological sites in El Salvador include the Tazumal complex, which has Mesoamerican masonry, including truncated pyramids resembling those of Toltec temple sites.
 Other sites include San Andrés, Cara Sucia, Joya de Cerén and Cihuatán.
 Otherwise, Kuskatan is not known for the kind of monumental architecture used by the Classical Maya because its later Spanish rulers dismantled most of the palaces and temples over the centuries to build walls and roads.
 El Salvador is one of the most looted archeological places in the western hemisphere, with many artifacts being looted in recent years, including the Izalco Jaguar heads and artifacts in museums.

-The Kuskatan football team recently joined ConIFA, the football governing body for non-FIFA members.
+In 2020, the Kuskatan football team joined ConIFA, the football governing body for non-FIFA members.